Virtual Adolescent Mental Health Center

 FAQs About Schizophrenia in Adolescence

-1. What are the early signs of schizophrenia in adolescents?
+1. What are the early signs of schizophrenia in teens?

-3. How is schizophrenia treated in children and adolescents?
+2. How is schizophrenia different in children and adults?

 Adolescent Mental Health